 An invitation letter for the purpose of obtaining a travel visa or permission to attend the meeting will be handed out on request after successful registration for the conference.

 Please check yr.no for up-to-date weather forecasts.
 Either click directly on Tromsø or search for Sommarøy.

 The official currency in Norway is the Norwegian krone (NOK).
-You can pay almost everywhere with a common credit card.
+Cash is rarely used and you can pay almost everywhere with a common credit card.